yulo-dev/CS-Notes/Leetcode/README.md

 # LeetCode Notes

-✨ Hi, I'm Noelle!
+✨ Hi, I'm Yulo!
 I'm currently learning software engineering and preparing for internships in SWE.

 This folder contains my personal notes and solutions for LeetCode problems, written in Python.

-To stay focused and consistent, I'm following the **UMPIRE framework** (from [CodePath](https://github.com/CodePath))) to structure my approach, especially for interview preparation.
+To stay focused and consistent, I'm following the **UMPIRE framework** (from [CodePath](https://github.com/CodePath)) to structure my approach, especially for interview preparation.